bracevac/cartesius/README.md

 Cartesius is a language for programming joins over asynchronous streams uniformly and extensibly.

-Its source code currently [lives elsewhere](https://github.com/bracevac/corrl), but will soon move here.
+The source code can be found [here](https://github.com/bracevac/corrl).

 ## References